Yeb02/RECURSIVE_NODES/README.md

 Several variants are implemented, change the active preprocessor directives in config.h to compile a custom version.

 ##### KNOWN BUG: None, report any !
+##### TODO: Save a model or a population, with boost.serialize.
+Then heap defragmentation.

 The code can be compiled into an executable, to experiment on the implemented c++ trials.
 As of now, 3 trials are implemented: XoR with memorization, gym's cartpole, and the T-Maze.
 More to come !